Izenda7Series/docs/ui/doc_copy_console.rst

 ------------

-The Izenda Copy Console Tool will allow you to copy templates, reports and dashboards from one Izenda Configuration database to another or within one configuration database.
+The Izenda Copy Console Tool will allow you to copy templates, reports and dashboards from one Izenda Configuration database to another.
+If you need to copy reports within the same configuration database (eg. copying a report from one tenant to another) you can use the Copy Management Tool.

 Usage
 -----